cocrs/3DCV_final_project/README.md

 CVPR 2020
 [[paper](https://arxiv.org/pdf/2006.08586.pdf)] [[github](https://github.com/JiangWenPL/multiperson)]

+After installation from the original github, you need to clone our repo and put files to the corresponding folders.

 ##### We encountered some problems in Fetch data and we write at bellow.
 In Fetch data, we need to follow the instructions [here](https://github.com/vchoutas/smplx/tree/master/tools) to convert the models to be compatible with python3.
 Only the "Removing Chumpy objects" part is necessary (Notice: this command needs to run under python2.7).
 After processing, we have to rename the file `basicModel_neutral_lbs_10_207_0_v1.0.0.pkl` to `SMPL_NEUTRAL.pkl` and put them under `mmdetection/data/smpl`